ten-protocol/go-ten/contracts/src/README.md

 ## - l1_management

-Set of contracts deployed to Ethereum that manage the state of the TEN network collectively called the "Management Contract".
+Set of contracts deployed to Ethereum that manage the state of the TEN network collectively.
-This is the main entry point into TEN.

-The "Management Contract" is composed of:
 - configurations (`NetworkConfig.sol`): advertising point for the important addresses and configurations.
 - network management (`NetworkEnclaveRegistry.sol`): responsible for managing the network secret and holds a list of all nodes which have the secret.
 It is the Source of Truth(SoT)  for the node that functions as a sequencer.
 - data availability (`DataAvailabilityRegistry.sol`): manages “Rollups” which are data structures with metadata and an encrypted blob representing L2 transactions.